US Army Europe and Africa sets the tone for LANDEURO 2025

 |0

-This work, US Army Europe and Africa sets the tone for LANDEURO 2025, by SSG Samuel Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army Europe and Africa sets the tone for LANDEURO 2025, by Lauren Harrah, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.